Day36512/Npcbot_Extended_Commands/README.md

 ## Overview

-Npcbot_Gear_Templates is a script that dumps level-based gear for easy NPC bot usage based on the player's level.
+Npcbot_Gear_Templates is an Eluna lua script that dumps level-based gear for easy NPC bot usage based on the player's level.
 Items are categorized in 5-level increments, with level 80 having an epic or rare set available.
 The item list has been gathered by Upskirt.

 ## Usage

-To use this script, type the following command in-game:
+To use this script, place the file in your lua_scripts folder and type the following in-game command:
 .bot items [role]